Yehhun/UECM3033_assign2/report.md

 Put here your lower and better resolution pictures.
 Explain how you generate these pictures from `task2.py`.

-We generate by using both pictures.
+We generate by splitting the original picture to green, blue and red.
+After than we use smaller matrix to combine it to become lower resolution.

 Lower resolution